 MAKE SURE YOU ARE SAFE

 Some of the chemicals you may use to clean might be toxic.
-Make sure you were gloves and masks as may be needed when cleaning.
-Always double check the labels and never, ever mix chemicals together as you could end up creating gases that could be harmful, or even fatal.
+Make sure you wear gloves and masks as may be needed when cleaning.
+Always double-check the labels and never, ever mix chemicals together as you could end up creating gases that could be harmful or even fatal.

 CHANGE YOUR FILTERS

 It is important to clean the filters in your HVAC unit a couple of times a year.
 A great time to remember to do so is when you spring clean the house.
 You are getting rid of dust and dirt in your home, so you want to make sure the air quality is also improved.
 No need to do the work if you will still breathe the dusty air.